-But at the end of the day, it's tougher to leave your software vendor.
+But at the end of the day, it's tougher to leave your platform vendor.
 Your content and data are structured for their repository.
 Your templates, data models, workflows, and other customizations are tied to their system.
 Your ability to customize and extend the platform is tied to their API.

 If changing integrators is like switching plumbers, then changing vendors is like remodeling your bathroom completely.
 Get a blueprint, select the fixtures, then find the plumber.

 Buy the sink first, then get the plumber to install it.